Physics Courses

 Course Detail:

-Einstein’s theory of relativity is explored.
-Students cover the quantum theory of light, particle-wave duality of nature, and quantum mechanics.
-In the lab historical experiments leading to quantum mechanics and relativity are performed.
-This class is not offered every year.
-Prerequisite: PH102AP, or PH202AP, or permission of instructor.
+In this one-term course, students are introduced to Einstein’s theory of relativity and cover the quantum theory of light, particle-wave duality, and quantum mechanics.
+Historical experiments leading to quantum mechanics and relativity are performed in the lab.
+This class may not be taught every year.
+Prerequisites: PH201 or PH301, or permission of instructor.

 |